-Moreover, some of these treatments may cause damage to the skin around the warts, and therefore a healthcare professional may need to apply certain treatments in a clinical setting.
+Moreover, some of these treatments may cause damage to the skin around the warts, so a healthcare professional may need to apply certain treatments in a clinical setting.

 Doctors may sometimes recommend procedures to remove warts.
-This type of treatment is
+These types of treatment are

 - freezing warts off with liquid nitrogen using cryosurgery

 - destroying warts with an electric current in a procedure called electrocautery

 However, some of these treatments may cause scarring.

 A person should consult a doctor before using any home remedy for genital warts.
 Using home remedies on sensitive areas of the skin, such as the genitals, may cause adverse reactions or complications.

 People should also avoid applying essential oils or natural remedies to genital warts without consulting a healthcare professional first.

 Additionally, treatments for genital warts differ from treatments for other warts, so a person should avoid applying general wart removers on their genital warts.

 People can reduce the chances of transmitting or contracting genital warts by: